BigCiba/Dota2-API-Vuepress/docs/dota2-lua-api/Global/README.md

-[table LoadKeyValuesFromString(string_1)](LoadKeyValuesFromString)|Creates a table from the specified keyvalues string|✔️ [table LocalTime()](LocalTime)|Get the current local time|✔️ [int MakeStringToken(string_1)](MakeStringToken)|Checks to see if the given hScript is a valid entity|✔️ [void MinimapEvent(int_1, handle_2, int_3, int_4, int_5, int_6)](MinimapEvent)|Start a minimap event. (nTeamID, hEntity, nXCoord, nYCoord, nEventType, nEventDuration).|❌
+[table LoadKeyValuesFromString(string_1)](LoadKeyValuesFromString)|Creates a table from the specified keyvalues string|✔️ [table LocalTime()](LocalTime)|Get the current local time|✔️ [int MakeStringToken(string_1)](MakeStringToken)|Checks to see if the given hScript is a valid entity|✔️ [void ManuallyTriggerSpawnGroupCompletion(int_1)](ManuallyTriggerSpawnGroupCompletion)|Triggers the creation of entities in a manually-completed spawn group|✔️
+[void MinimapEvent(int_1, handle_2, int_3, int_4, int_5, int_6)](MinimapEvent)|Start a minimap event. (nTeamID, hEntity, nXCoord, nYCoord, nEventType, nEventDuration).|❌
 [void Msg(string_1)](Msg)|Print a message|✔️
 [void PauseGame(bool_1)](PauseGame)|Pause or unpause the game.|❌